80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 Is the 80/20 split always exactly 80 and 20?

-No, and in some fields the actual ratio is far more extreme.
-In sales, it is common for the top 10% of clients to generate 60-70% of revenue, which is closer to a 65/10 ratio.
+No, and in some fields the imbalance is far more extreme.
+In sales, a small proportion of clients often generates a disproportionate share of revenue.
 In software maintenance, a small proportion of code modules tend to generate a disproportionately large share of defects, but the exact ratio varies by team and codebase.
 The underlying principle is that the distribution is reliably unequal regardless of domain.
 Whether your personal split turns out to be 75/25 or 90/10, your task is to find that small, high-impact category and protect it.

 How is the 80/20 rule different from formal Pareto analysis?